 - China disrupts global supply chains

-- Many factories are stopped
+- Many factories stopped during the Covid-19 pandemic

 - Cities in China are in need of healthy foods

-Logistic Problem in China in 2022
+Logistic Problems in China in 2023

 The Ukraine war has caused delays in routine transport, and the region, which imports more than half its wheat from Ukraine, is now forced to accept these delays.
 Shippers expressed concern about the expected delays in the supply of key goods to China.

 Many countries in East, West, Middle, and Southern Africa depend on Russia and Ukraine for cheaper wheat, fertilizers, or vegetable oils.
 However, the war has disrupted the global commodity market.